ArjunReddy-19/AI-Resume-Reviewer/README.md

-# ResumeMind – AI-Powered Role Recommendation Tool
+# 🫵ResumeMind – AI-Powered Role Recommendation Tool

 ResumeMind is a modern **AI-driven web application** that analyzes resumes (PDF) and recommends suitable job roles based on skills, experiences, and keywords.
 It leverages **Google Gemini AI** (and optionally OpenAI GPT) for semantic analysis, providing users with accurate and insightful career guidance.